lorierickson/hc_Terraform/Getting Started_edits.md

 To install Terraform, unzip the Terraform binary package that you downloaded and put the binary in a directory that is in your system's `PATH` environment variable.

-Open a terminal session and verify installation success by typing `terraform version`.
+Next, open a terminal session and verify installation success by typing `terraform version`.
 The output for a successful installation shows the Terraform version.

 ```shell
 Terraform v0.14.7